WDI-SEA/notes/02-js-jquery/js-data-scraping/readme.md

 #### Why not scrape?

 * need to log into site in order to access desired data
-* organization of data is makes it hard/overly-laborious to access
+* organization of data makes it hard/laborious to access
 * web page structure frequently changes (program that uses scraped data would need constant updates)
 * copywrite and other legal issues